 So how does one taste honey?
 Well, it’s not exactly a wine tasting with long-established conventions and routines, is it!
 So we kind of had to feel our way.
 Although I did think about blind tasting all the honeys by decanting them into numbered bowls, I quickly abandoned this idea as faaaaaar too much washing up 😉 My first thought was to use wooden lollipop sticks for dipping into the jars, but in the end it turned out ot be more practical to buy a hundred plastic teaspoons so that everyone could have a fresh teaspoon for each tasting.
 Less sticky, dripping mess too 😉 To clear the palate between honeys we had lots of water and warm crumpets cut into strips, which worked beautifully.
 And especially for the truffled honey, I had a chunk of pecorino cheese which makes the perfect partner.

 And of course, man cannot live by honey alone.
-Once the formalities of the tasting were over, we quickly switched to afternoon tea mode and indulged in all manner of sweet and savoury treats:
+Once the formalities of the tasting were over, we quickly switched to afternoon tea mode and indulged in all manner of sweet and savoury treats – below we have Jenni’s mini-cakes with raisins; Andrew’s cheese and onion flowerpot bread (brought steaming from the oven!); and my cheese olives.

-And from left to right we have Bill’s palmiers (home-made!!), Inge’s cheesy poppyseed muffins (served with a lovely chunk of chevre from Wiltshire), and Johanna’s fig, Brie and Parma ham piegata sandwiches.
+Next up we have… Bill’s palmiers (home-made!!), Inge’s cheesy poppyseed muffins (served with a lovely chunk of chevre from Wiltshire), and Johanna’s fig, Brie and Parma ham piegata sandwiches.
 For an album of these and a couple more pictures, have a look at my Flickr set of the day.
-And below, you will find my tasting notes.
+And below that, you will find my tasting notes.

 Austrian creamed honey